gsidhu/buzee-tauri/logbook.md

 - Create db connection inside the Tokio runtime to prevent SQLite errors.
 - Run text-based PDF extraction first.
 If it fails, try OCR.
 - TODO: Add a context menu option for re-parsing a file.
 For PDFs, this will run OCR instead of text-based extraction.
-- TODO: Detect images inside PDFs and extract text from them using OCR.
-Append this to the file text.
-- TODO: Split database into two files.
-One for metadata and one for file contents.
-This should prevent the `database disk image malformed` error.
-- TODO: In addition to body_fts and metadata_fts, add results from a LIKE search to get matches for queries that may not be tokenised appropriately.
-For e.g. phone numbers.
-- TODO: Move search suggestions out of SQLite db.
 - TODO: Change UI to reduce text parsing dependence and use GUI filters instead.
 - TODO: Package `poppler` and `sqlite3.dll` with Windows build.
 - TODO: Disable unnecessary right click menus. (in `+layout.svlete`)